 Models of Engagement and Assessment Practices (MEA)

-Aligned with the Education Strategy Vision 2030 (ESV) we are planning for the progressive transition of our award courses to align with three Models of Engagement: Fully online, in-person immersive, and hybrid.
+Aligned with the Education Strategy Vision 2030 (ESV) we are planning for the progressive transition of our award courses to align with three Models of Engagement: Fully online, in-person immersive, and combined.
 Each Model of Engagement will have commonly defined characteristics of teaching, assessment and the student experience.

 Each course will have clearly articulated pedagogies, aligned with the models, enabling staff to focus on impactful teaching that considers how, when, and where students learn, in regional Australia, nationally, and internationally.
 Students will be at the heart of this initiative, with opportunities to contribute to its development.
 We will ensure students can make informed study choices, engage meaningfully with their learning, and prepare effectively for contemporary professional life after graduation.